backdrop-contrib/profile_picture_plus/README.md

 more features to come...

 This module works as is with php 5.3 and 5.4.

+TODO: does backdrop have imagemagick support?
-If you have php5.5 if you will need either the <a href="https://www.drupal.org/project/imagemagick" title="ImageMagick">ImageMagick</a> processing toolkit or you will need to apply a very small patch to core.
+If you have php 5.5 if you will need either the <a href="https://www.drupal.org/project/imagemagick" title="ImageMagick">ImageMagick</a> processing toolkit or you will need to apply a very small patch to core.

 TODO: convert drupal 7 patch to backdrop
 See https://www.drupal.org/node/2215369, patch from #35 works.
 This issue will go away once that patch is committed to core.